hoangsvit/eplus.dev/cm04yiog5000y0alcc93xa0zu.md

 First, make some baseline configurations to Cymbal Bank's environment, so you can implement robust security controls with Security Command Center.

-1. Open the navigation menu and select **Security &gt; Security Command Center &gt; Findings**.
+1. Open the navigation menu and select **Security > Security Command Center > Findings**.

 2. From the time range selector, select **Last 180 days**.
 Your output should be similar to the following:

 ![Active vulnerabilities graph over 180 days](https://cdn.qwiklabs.com/zKNta9nXyA0rXFYoEcMXj0X1ixXQ0LF8DJLgUyx8u7k%3D align="left")